APTrust/dart/electron/easy/plugins/README.md

 Plugins must support a simple, consistent interface so that they are interchangeable at runtime.
 The interfaces are described below.

+`NOTE: The plugin interface is likely to change until we reach our first public release.`

 ## Packaging Plugin